 - 17. The relationship of rents with the Investment Strategy and the HRA revenue budgets in is incorporated in detail within the HRA Business Plan. - 18.
 The impact of the level of rent increases on the Investment Strategy, in general, is in the long term.
-Low rent income reduces the resources available for investment, so that less work can be afforded, while higher rent income means more work can be done. - 19.
-The impact of the rent increase on the HRA revenue budgets will be in the Rent Income budget (reflecting the gross amount chargeable) and the Provision for Bad Debt budgets (reflecting the amounts collected and the arrears considered to be collectable).
+Low rent income reduces the resources available for investment, so that non-essential works will need to be curtailed earlier, while high rent income would postpone the need for curtailing non-essential works. - 19.
+The impact of the rent increase on the HRA revenue budgets will be in the Rent Income budget (reflecting the gross amount chargeable) and the Provision for Bad Debt budgets (reflecting the amounts collected and the arrears considered to be